 Unless you're specifically told not to include one, your application should include a cover letter.
 Your cover letter should:

-Check out our How to write a cover letter page for tips on how to put together cover letters, as well as links to sample cover letters you can download and use to create your own.
+See our how to write a cover letter page for tips on how to put together cover letters, as well as links to sample cover letters you can download and use to create your own.

 Highlight your experience in your resume